 This paper plate apple craft for preschoolers is simple, easy to throw together with materials you probably already have, and it will help your child work on their fine motor skills, artistic ability, and cutting/gluing skills!

 While putting together our apple unit this year, I wanted to add a few crafts and activities that were low-prep.
 Where to turn to other than Pinterest?
 While searching through their endless ideas on all things apple, I came across several variations of this easy apple craft.

 Back when I was a preschool teacher, I remember “cut, tear, and glue” art projects being super popular.
-Not only are they super fun for the kids, they take absolutely no prep for the teachers!
+Not only are they super fun for the kids, but they also take absolutely no prep for the teachers!

 That’s right folks.
 All I did to prepare for this apple craft, was write the idea down in our homeschool planner.
 No prepping, no ordering materials.

-- Here’s a list of 16 super cute Apple-Themed Snacks for your Preschooler.
+- Here’s a list of 16 super cute apple-themed Snacks for your Preschooler.

 - Here’s a list of Apple Books for your Apple Unit Study.

 All I did for this craft was pull out red, black, and green construction paper.
 I quickly cut out 2 stems and 2 leaves, and glued them to 2 different paper plates.

 I usually make 2 of every craft: one to show my son what we’re going for, and one for him to complete on his own.